-NOTE: Students may petition to have a project course count as credit toward the Entrepreneurship Emphasis.
+NOTE: Students may count a project course or independent study count as credit toward the Entrepreneurship Emphasis.
 The project course must have an entrepreneurship component in order to be considered for credit toward the emphasis.
 Other Owen and Vanderbilt courses will be considered for credit toward the Entrepreneurship Emphasis on a case-by-base basis.